SMI South Central (Smoke Management Instructions) South Central Oregon Smoke Management Instructions

 RANGE PORTION OF ZONE 624

-Avoid ignitions within 10 miles to the WSW through NW of SSRAs.
-For units that will smolder significantly through the night avoid burning within at least 15 miles in all directions of SSRAs.
+Avoid ignitions within 12 miles in all directions of SSRAs.
+For units that will smolder significantly through the night avoid burning within at least 20 miles in all directions of SSRAs.
+Complete ignitions by 4pm

 4. SPECIAL NOTE:

 The smoke management forecaster is available at (503)

 to discuss specific burns.
 The duty forecaster phone

 number is (503) 945-7401.
 Please call this number and

 not individual's numbers to discuss daily burning.
 Please